Logiqx/van/1_flooring/README.md

 ### Lessons Learnt

 - The pattern is not exactly parallel / perpendicular to the roll.
-This causes confusion when measuring and cutting!
+This caused confusion when measuring and cutting!